 I am interestesd in applying for a fee waiver, what are the requirements?

 In order to qualify, you must be a U.S. Citizen or current Permanent resident as explained here: https://graduate.ucr.edu/fee-waivers

 Am I able to apply for Winter or Spring quarters, and do I qualify for funding in these quarters?

-For off-cycle admissions (Winter and Spring), we highly recommend that students apply only if specifically asked to do so by a faculty member.
+For off-cycle admissions (Winter and Spring), we highlight recommend that students apply only if specifically asked to do so by a faculty member.
 There have been occasions in which students are admitted off-cycle but such cases are rare.
 In terms of funding, we cannot speak further on this information as these instances are rare and thus treated on a case-by-case basis.